-Stalking is "engaging in the course of conduct directed at a specific person that would cause a reasonable person to-
+Stalking is "engaging in a course of conduct directed at a specific person that would cause a reasonable person to-

-- a) Fear for his or her safety or the safety of others; or - b) Suffer substantial emotional distress".
+- a) Fear for their safety or the safety of others; or - b) Suffer substantial emotional distress".
 42 U.S.C 13925 (a).

-For this definition:
+For the purpose of this definition: